vishnucs666/front_end-project/README.md

    The images directory contains the images for the university

-   The content_pages contain the neccessary pages for the website
+   The content_pages directory contain the neccessary pages for the website